proXDhiya/LiteCoreDB/README.md

 ## Continuous Integration

-GitHub Actions workflow: .github/workflows/ci.yml
-- Checks out the repo, installs Bun and dependencies, ensures .env.test exists, then runs the test suite with coverage.
+You can add a GitHub Actions workflow to run the test suite on push/PR.
+An example workflow may be added later.

 ## Roadmap (ideas)